contextgeneric/cgp-patterns/content/use-field-pattern.md

 There are various reasons why a context might want to use different names for the field values.
 For instance, two independent accessor providers might choose the same field name for different types, or a context might have multiple similar fields with slightly different names.
 In these cases, it would be beneficial to allow the context to customize the field names instead of having the providers pick fixed field names.

-To address this, the `cgp` crate provides the `UseField` type, which we can leverage to implement flexible accessor providers:
+To address this, the `cgp` crate provides the `UseField` marker type (note the lack of `s`, making it different from `UseFields`), which we can leverage to implement flexible accessor providers:

 ```rust
 # use core::marker::PhantomData;